mnikolic1/Adobe-Captivate_MS-Planner-Simulation/README.md

 Critical Assessment: Interactive knowledge checks focused on situational decision-making rather than just button-clicking.

-Applied Project: A final capstone activity where learners must apply the transformation principles to a sample project to demonstrate mastery and skill transfer.
+Applied Project: A final activity where learners must apply the transformation principles to a sample project to demonstrate mastery and skill transfer.